Creatiwity/witycms-doc/installation.md

 You will now install wityCMS from its source files.
 Go to the download section of [Creatiwity](https://www.creatiwity.net) website and download the latest version of wityCMS.

-1. Extract the files from the zip folder and save it on your computer (remember to note the location).
+1. Extract the files from the zip folder and save it on your computer (remember the location).
-2. With your FTP program (eg: [FileZilla](https://filezilla-project.org/)), send from your computer to your server the folder, keeping exactly the same structure (folders and files).
+2. With your FTP software (eg: [FileZilla](https://filezilla-project.org/)), upload the previously extracted folder to your server.

 Folder structure:
 ![](01-witycms-folders.png)

 ## wityCMS installation

-Once the files are copied on your FTP server with ***FileZilla***.
-You can open your browser, type the URL of your website: "http://www.nameofyourwebsite.com" if you uploaded the files at the root of your website.
+Once the upload finished, open your browser and type the URL of your website (eg: http://www.nameofyourwebsite.com if you uploaded the files at the root of your website).

 This will redirect you to the installation wizard.
 At this stage, you just have to follow the 4 steps to install wityCMS.

-NB: the four sections must have the validated tick to enable the "**Launch install**" button.
+NB: the four sections must have the validated tick to enable the **Launch install** button.

 ### General
 ![](installer-01.png)

 * **Site name***: Specify the name you want to give to your website.
-* **Base URL***: Inquire the URL where the file name saved export the .ZIP.
+* **Base URL***: Specify the website's URL.
 By default, this field is pre-filled.
 * **Theme***: Choose the theme for your website.
 The field is always pre-filled with the basic theme.
 * **Language***: You must specify the language you want to give to the system.
 The default language is English.
 * **Time zone***: By default, the "Time Zone" is always (UTC + 01: 00) Paris.